mak-raiaan/ColdEmailPhDMSc/Readme.md

 ## Attachments

 End your email by mentioning the attachments you are going to include.
-You should attach your <strong>CV</strong> and a <strong>research proposal</strong> <em>(I didn't attach any research proposal, but you should.
+You should attach your <strong>CV</strong> and a <strong>research statement</strong> <em>(I didn't attach any research statement, but you should.
 LEARN FROM MY MISTAKES; THIS IS THE PURPOSE OF THIS BLOG.)</em> You do not have to attach any other documents; if anything is required, your Professor will ask you.

 ---